ryanmaxwell/RMUniversalAlert/README.md

     })
 ```

+## Requirements

+iOS 6 and later.
+Since version 0.7 the headers use the new Objective-C [nullability annotations](https://developer.apple.com/swift/blog/?id=25) for nicer interoperability with Swift, so you will need Xcode 6.3 or later to compile it.

 ## Usage - Action Sheet

 The below code will show an action sheet on all iOS versions, and allow you to perform your logic in a single inline code path.